 To create a good request for quotation, some steps should be followed.

 Always keep in mind that each process complements each other, so if you want to create your own set of processes, it can be done but make sure that your RFQ process does not confuse you in the end.
-For more guides on how to create the best RFQ, you can also head to our Negotiation Gamechanger course for more tutorials on how to build your request for quotation.
+For more guides on how to create the best RFQ, you can also head to our Negotiation Course For Procurement Professionals for more tutorials on how to build your request for quotation.

 So without further ado, here are steps needed to create an RFQ: